 Objective 5 Review and update local regulations to promote resilient construction practices, manage stormwater, and reduce flooding.
 Objective 6 Update the Town's tree preservation ordinance (Chapter 35, "Trees and Shrubbery") which was last updated in 1973, to establish more robust preservation regulations.
-Objective 7 Build on the success of the Town's Community Choice Aggregation Program and provide additional Town incentives for green energy such as fast-tracked approvals and tax incentives.
+Objective 7 Build on the success of the Town's Community Choice Aggregation Program.
 Objective 8 Create and enforce regulations to limit noise and air pollution coming from light industrial zoned areas, especially those close to residential neighborhoods.
 Objective 9 Revisit goals of the 2002 Route 303 Sustainable Development Study.
 Objective 10 Continue to apply for grants, such as the New York State Climate Smart Communities Grant, to implement sustainability objectives and prepare a Climate Action Plan.
 Objective 11 Continue to enforce the recently adopted NYStretch Code.

 Preserve the Town's natural resources and increase access to parks and open space.

 Objective 1 Encourage preservation of open space through flexible/conservation subdivisions which cluster new development to preserve larger contiguous areas of open space.

 Objective 2 Work with the New York State legislature to establish a preservation fund that can be used to acquire property for open space, recreation, or historic reservation.